 Friendship, then, is not just about sharing glorious moments together.
 Friendship is also the capacity to share embarrassment with each other.
-Friendship says that I will continue to claim this person as friend even when he has messed up, and even when he has let me down.
+Friendship says that I will continue to claim this person as friend even when he has messed up, and even when she has let me down.
+And when I have let them down.

 A friend is someone who continues to walk with you, continues to journey with you, continues as a companion with you until you both know that your journey is holy, touched, sanctified by God.
 A friend is someone you can be so truthful with, that it hurts.
-But that suffering becomes holy when it is shared.
+And that hurt becomes holy when it is shared.